mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

 Integrals
 ---------

-.. index:: integral, Integrals; definate, Integrals; indefinite, Anti-derivative
+.. index:: integral, Integrals; definite, Integrals; indefinite, Anti-derivative

 Sage has the facility to compute both *definite* and *indefinite* integral for many common functions.
 We will begin by computing the *indefinite* integral, otherwise known as the *anti-derivative*,  for each of the functions that we defined earlier.
 This will be done by using the :func:`.integral` command which has arguments that are similar to :func:`.derivative`. ::